 After decades of conflict over water use along Chamokane Creek, the Spokane Tribe, the United States, and Ecology reached an innovative agreement in April 2019.
 The tri-party settlement agreement in the United States of America, Spokane Tribe of Indians, v.
 Barbara J. Anderson, et al. case addresses the impacts of permit-exempt wells on flows in Chamokane Creek.
 The agreement centers on a mitigation program that will improve streamflows for fish, allow existing domestic water uses to continue, and provide water for future domestic needs in Stevens County.

-We are hosting an open house to answer questions from the community.
-Please join us:
+We hosted an open house on Oct.
+17, 2019 to answer questions from the community.

 The legal documents related to the case can be found below.